Fly Your Ride! Competition

 - The overall size of the core of your vehicle can be no more than 16 by 8 by 5 inches – the size of a larger shoe box.

-- The majority of your vehicle should be made from original materials (no model kits, pre-made cars, etc.).
+- The majority, if not all, of your vehicle should be made from original materials and should be of your own design (no model kits, pre-made cars, following instructions for a kit, etc.).

 - If you wish (and you do not have to) we will also allow you to add wing-like protrusions from the side or top of your vehicle.
 They cannot raise the overall height of your vehicle by more than 2 inches.
 They cannot extend further than the front of your vehicle, or more than 2 inches from the back.
 They cannot extend more than 12 inches from the sides of your vehicle (12 inches per side).